ramiyappan/Regularized-logistic-regression/README.md

 # Regularized-logistic-regression
-Apply Regularization on Gradient Descent for Logistic Regression to classify images of hand-written digits 2 &amp; 9 using the MNIST dataset.
+Apply Regularization on Gradient Descent for Logistic Regression to classify images of hand-written digits 2 & 9 using the MNIST dataset.

+# Files on the Repository
+Regularized LR.ipynb ------> MAIN file.

+mnist_2_vs_9.gz ------------> MNIST Dataset for digits 2 & 9.

+# Objectives

+  * Build a Logistic Regression classifier based on Gradient Descent.
+  * Apply L2/Ridge Regularization to deal with Overfitting.
+  * Find optimal values for parameters:
+    - Learning rate, for which a significant decrease in Training loss is observed.
+    - Lambda, which performs better with unseen data *(validation set)*, at the same time do not underfit train data.
+  * Try to find a sweet spot by using different set of values for the parameters on the development *(validation)* set.
+  * After fixing the optimal parameters, predict test data and notedown test loss.